Election 2024: the new Labour government's plans for Britain's motorists

-► … focusing on the policies aimed at UK drivers
+► … focusing on what Labour has planned for UK drivers

 ► Key proposals = EV chargers and road maintenance

-Normally, politicians bury their motoring policies behind more critical issues, such as the economy, immigration, taxes and public services.
-Unsurprisingly, this year is no different.
-That’s because the next government will need to tackle our struggling NHS, deal with a rapidly accelerating climate crisis and organise a recovery plan for the highest rate of inflation the nation has seen for around 40 years.
+Like most political parties, Labour’s manifesto was more concerned about fixing important national issues such as bolstering our struggling NHS, dealing with a rapidly accelerating climate crisis and organising a recovery plan for the highest rate of inflation the nation has seen for around 40 years.

-Motoring policies are still important, though, because they affect such a massive portion of the electorate.
+However, we thought it would be useful to compile a no-nonsense guide that outlined each party’s plans for UK drivers.
+Motoring policies are important because they affect such a massive portion of the electorate.
 According to the Office for National Statistics, 75% of people aged 17 and over held a full driving licence in 2022.
-Even discounting the underage voters, that an enormous swathe of the public – and swaying just a fraction of them with some well-aimed driving policies could be enough to affect the outcome of the election.
+That’s a huge swathe of the public.

-Below, we’ve summarised what each party’s plans are for drivers.
-However, because pictures of politicians are boring, we’ve headed each section with an image of a car, (painted in the corresponding party colour, naturally), doing a huge skid.
+Below, we’ve summarised what each party’s plans were for drivers.
+Plus, because pictures of politicians are boring, we’ve headed each section with an image of a car, (painted in the corresponding party colour, naturally), doing a huge skid.
 We thought they’d add a splash of excitement to what’s quite a dry topic.

 Scroll down for some political journalism, CAR magazine style.
-Then, if you’re feeling particularly brave, let us know which party you think has the best chance of winning the election in the comments below.
+Then, if you’re feeling particularly brave, let us know which party’s motoring policies resonate with you most in the comments below.

 Labour